 The Sample Theme is lightweight and fast.
 In case you don’t want to use it, you can purchase one of the 30+ Genesis Child themes available for the Genesis Framework.

 Once you purchase the Genesis Framework, you’ll get updates as long as you’re using the framework.
 GeneratePress license is valid for a year only.
 You will have to renew the license after 1 year if you’d like to update the theme after a year.

 Genesis Framework isn’t free.
 You’ll have to purchase its license from the StudioPress website.
 GeneratePress is a freemium product.
 You can either use its free version or purchase GeneratePress Premium which offers more features than the free edition of GeneratePress.
-GF costs $59.9.
+Until June 2021, GF used to costs around $59.9.
+Now, it is a part of the Genesis Pro package which offers everything that StudioPress has designed and built for a price of $360/year.
 GP is priced at $59.
 Its lifetime subscription plan costs 249 USD.

 Number of sites